 Invited to join a group for a hike up Angel's Landing, I didn’t know then that Angel’s Landing is flanked by thousand-foot drops, typically

-navigated without ropes, and has been called "one of the deadliest trails in the world" (Outside Magazine, '14).
+navigated without ropes, and called "one of the deadliest trails in the world" (Outside Magazine, '14).

 The thin rock path was easy, but I didn't look down.
 Near the top, my group was far ahead.
-So I inched up and around the steepest part alone--a crazy cone-like pinnacle with only room in places for the balls of our feet.
-I looked down and froze, flooded with shame and fear.
-Terrified, my past rushed in: years of self-doubt, childhood resentment, grief over lost loved ones, and lost time.
+So I inched up and around the steepest part alone--a crazy cone-like pinnacle with only room in places for the balls of my feet.
+I looked down then and froze, flooded with shame and fear.
+Terrified, I felt my past rush in: years of self-doubt, childhood resentment, grief over lost loved ones, and lost time.
 To move ahead, I had to release the unsure person I was or likely slip and die.
-I'd been looking fine on the outside—good job and close friends, but slowly falling apart inside, denying my
+I'd been looking fine on the outside—good job and close friends--but slowly falling apart inside, denying my

 strengths and the life I really wanted.

-Soonafter, I formed Balance-Out Life Coaching to help others release the
+Soonafter, I formed Balance-Out to help others let go of the past,

 Now years later, it's still my passion to help others overcome severe stress, loss, financial strain, lack of life purpose, low self-esteem, poor health, divorce,